Note: To read The Wishing Map from the beginning, click here.

 Chapter Nineteen: The Naim Games (Continued)

-Previously: Zack was stunned to realize that the terrifying apparition who’d suddenly halted the naims’ civil war was his sister Gina.
+Previously: Zack was stunned to discover that the terrifying apparition who’d halted the naims’ civil war was his sister Gina.

 ⇔ ⇔ ⇔